python-sdbus/python-sdbus/docs/asyncio_api.rst

     .. py:method:: dbus_ping()
         :async:

-        Pings the remote object using dbus.
+        Pings the remote service using dbus.

-        Useful to test if remote object is alive.
+        Useful to test if connection or remote service is alive.

+        .. warning:: This method is ignores the particular object path meaning it can NOT be used to test if object exist.

     .. py:method:: dbus_machine_id()
         :async:

-        Returns the machine UUID of the remote object.
+        Returns the machine UUID of D-Bus the object is connected to.

         :return: machine UUID
         :rtype: str